Indigenous Peoples in the Archives

 Snchitsu’umshtsn by Lawrence Nicodemus, 1975

-Lawrence Nicodemus (’35), a member of the Coeur d’Alene Tribe was born in 1912 grew up in Northern Idaho, speaking Snchitsu’umshtsn, a Salishan language characterized by agglutinativity and syllabic consonants.
-Nicodemus lived at I-House while working with Columbia University linguist Gladys Reichard.
+Lawrence Nicodemus (’35), a member of the Coeur d’Alene Tribe was born in 1912 and grew up in Northern Idaho, speaking Snchitsu’umshtsn, a Salishan language characterized by agglutinativity and syllabic consonants.
+Nicodemus lived at I-House in 1935 while working with Columbia University linguist Gladys Reichard.
 Together, he and Reichard recorded numerous phonographs and developed a grammar, dictionary, and writing system for Snchitsu’umshtsn, a traditionally oral language.
 In the 1935 I-House directory, Nicodemus said,

 “I find living in the House not only gives me contact with people from other lands…but it helps me to form my own ideas through listening to the conversations of other Americans.”